Page contents:

 September 1993

-At the small community of Moosehide, on the Yukon River, looking towards Dawson City - September 1993
+On the Yukon River looking towards Dawson City - September 1993

-Visiting the historic cemeteries in Dawson City is an interesting experience.
+Visiting the historical cemeteries in Dawson City is an interesting experience.
 One can't help but wonder about the lives these people lived so many years ago.
-I was impressed with the Royal North West Mounted Police cemetery ... there seemed to be so many who died so young ...